 All derivative instruments, whether designated in hedging relationships or not, are recorded on the Consolidated Balance Sheets at fair value as either assets or liabilities.
 The components and fair values of our derivative instruments are determined using the fair value measurements of significant other observable inputs (Level 2), as defined by GAAP.
 The net fair value of our derivative instruments may switch between a net asset and a net liability depending on market circumstances at the end of the period.
-We include the effect of our counterparty credit risk based on current published credit default swap rates when the net fair value of our derivative instruments are in a net liability position.
+We include the effect of our counterparty credit risk based on current published credit default swap rates when the net fair value of our derivative instruments are in a net asset position and the effect of our own nonperformance risk when the net fair value of our derivative instruments are in a net liability position.